timothywhelan/design/modules/contrib/user_csv_import/README.md

 -------------

-Once you have installed the module, a new button will appear on the user administration page with the name "+ Import users from CSV".
+Once you have installed the module, a new button will appear on the People administration page with the name "+ Import users from CSV".

 By clicking on the button you will be redirected to a form where you can upload the CSV file and configure the following options: